PaddlePaddle/VisualDL/docs/components/UserGuide-en.md

   <img src="https://user-images.githubusercontent.com/48054808/90884963-4dc41980-e3e3-11ea-824a-277a8d71823e.png" width="100%"/>
 </p>
 *For more specific details of how to compare multiple experiments, pleas refer to the project on AI Studio：[VisualDL 2.0--Visualization of eye disease recognition training](https://aistudio.baidu.com/aistudio/projectdetail/502834)
+It can be seen that the data of different experiments (determined by the path) are displayed in different pictures, and the data of the same tag is displayed on the same picture for comparison.

 ### Functional Instruction